 - Do not drive through flooded roadways.
 Roads may not be distinguishable from canals or ponds.

 - Do not walk through flowing waters.

 - Be prepared for hurricane season.
-Visit the Department of Homeland Security for preparation information.
+Visit the City of Boca Raton Hurricane Information page for preparation information.

 Flood Warning System